How To Use HDRI Maps For Realistic Lighting Effect on Blender

 Applying Realism Through High Dynamic Range Images

-Before you leave, allow me to explain!
+Before you cut me off as an other “fluff expert”, allow me to explain!

 Well answer me this question, did it?